Filter…

 Loading...

 Clethra alnifolia 4-5' x same.
 Red buds and beautiful spires of heavenly scented deep-pink flowers appear for 6 weeks in midsummer.
 Erect oval habit.
-Native.
 Z3.

 read more